Anjali3920/Introduction-to-pysdr-/README.md

 # Time- Frequency Pairs
 Signals can be represented as sine waves, which have several attributes.
 Now, let’s learn to plot signals in the frequency domain.
 While the time domain demonstrates how a signal changes over time, the frequency domain displays how much of a signal rests in which frequencies. https://github.com/user-attachments/assets/438c1bd9-92a6-4832-8ae6-5d59fc2c2e62
+# Fourier Transformation
+The Fourier Transform is a mathematical technique that transforms a time-domain signal into its corresponding frequency-domain representation.
+It decomposes a function or signal into its constituent frequencies, showing how much of each frequency is present.
+This is especially useful in analyzing periodic signals, filtering, and signal processing.The inverse Fourier Transform can be used to convert the frequency-domain signal back to the time-domain.
+# Fast Fourier Transform (FFT)
+The Fast Fourier Transform  is simply an algorithm to compute the discrete Fourier Transform .
+The FFT is a function with one input and one output .It converts a signal from time to frequency: